jrdmb/cosmology-resource-materials/README.md

 + [AstroPython](http://www.astropython.org/)

-+ [Daniel Green's course notes on scientific computing with python at UCSD](https://github.com/drgreen/COGS18_22): "this is intended as a first course in python/scientific computing for freshman/sophomore.
-Hopefully we will also transition to python in subsequent physics courses so this is meant to be the foundation for the rest of their degree."
++ [Daniel Green's course notes on scientific computing with python at UCSD](https://github.com/drgreen/COGS18_22), available as a [Jupyter book](https://drgreen.github.io/Phys39-book/intro.html): "this is intended as a first course in python/scientific computing for freshman/sophomore.
+Hopefully we will also transition to python in subsequent physics courses so this is meant to be the foundation for the rest of their degree." | lecture notes and computer code from "Computation Physics" 2023 course (https://dropbox.com/s/w787ujp0v4nxsh6/Physics_105B.pdf and https://github.com/drgreen/Phys_105B) The course samples 3 themes: data analysis, stochastic processes, and numerical methods |

 + [Overleaf LaTeX templates](https://www.overleaf.com/latex/templates) | new feature: PDF detach, [PDF preview of your project in a separate tab](https://overleaf.com/blog/new-feature-ready-set-detach)